ludoaubert/linkedboxdraw/README.md

 https://ludoaubert.github.io/linkedboxdraw/connected_rectangles.html

 Is where you can view the diagram itself.
+It is also possible to edit the geometric information in two ways.
+1) by moving a box (click and drag), which will also trigger a recomputation of the geometric links.
+2) by updating the repartition: The repartition table holds the cluster (zero based) number for each and every box.
+By updating it and pressing "Apply Repartition", you can move a box from one cluster to another.